 A popular approach is the bucket system, dividing assets into three time horizons:

-• the long-term bucket, focused on growth investments, aims to preserve purchasing power
+- the long-term bucket, focused on growth investments, aims to preserve purchasing power

-Investment Strategy for Retirement Financial Planning in Fayetteville, NC
+Retirement Investment Planning Strategies in Fayetteville, NC

 A retirement portfolio should balance growth and stability.
 Spread investments across classes, maintain a steady rebalancing schedule, and add inflation hedges such as TIPS or commodities.
-Delaying Social Security can also act as an inflation-adjusted income hedge.
-Most important, keep decisions tied to policy, not headlines.
+Waiting to claim Social Security can function as a built-in, inflation-adjusted income boost.
+Above all, base decisions on strategy, not short-term news.

 Concentrate on the key actions that fit your current stage of life.